Elpeaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To list the last ten lines of a file
+To display the first ten lines of the file